JurisSurums/OIPS/README.md

   1. Download git repository from: https://github.com/JurisSurums/OIPS and place it in the web root directory (var/www/)

-2. Create a virtual host .conf file (books.conf) in etc/apache2/sites-available and change the "host" file in /etc after that run the command a2ensite and restart apache2 (sudo systemctl restart apache2)
+2. Create a virtual host .conf file (books.conf) in etc/apache2/sites-available and add 2 hosts the "host" file under /etc after that run the command <i>a2ensite</i> and restart apache2 <i>sudo systemctl restart apache2</i>

 VirtualHost:
 <VirtualHost *:80>